Having backup messages back might not be worth the risk to your privacy

 This is a privacy nightmare.
 As a few people have found out the hard way, this means whoever gets access to your device with the backups, can read all of the messages.
 And not just your portion of the messages, since WhatsApp wanted to give people complete protection against losing their chats, the backups contain the complete chats between you and everyone else you messaged.
 This is one of many issues WhatsApp has.

-The puddle versus hammer problem of chat backups
+The puddle versus hammer problem of backup messages

 The crux of backing up secure messaging apps comes down to the “puddle versus hammer problem”—would you rather get data back or be able to lose the data on purpose.
 In an Electronic Frontier Foundation (EFF) article—Thinking About What You Need In A Secure Messenger— they talk about the puddle test and the hammer test: